Shimano 105 Di2 vs. SRAM Rival AXS (12spd): Weights and Features Compared

 Electronics

-One significant difference between the 105 Di2 and the Rival AXS is that the 105 Di2 is semi-wireless, and the Rival AXS is entirely wireless.
+A significant difference between the 105 Di2 and Rival AXS is that the 105 Di2 is semi-wireless, while the Rival AXS is entirely wireless.

-On the 105, the cables run from the battery (hidden in the seatpost) to the FD and RD.
-There are no cables between the shift levers and the battery because the battery is directly in the levers.
+On the 105 Di2, the cables run from the battery (hidden in the seatpost) to the FD and RD.
+There are no cables between the shift levers and the battery because the battery sits directly in the levers.

 SRAM, on the other hand, is entirely wireless.
-The shifters, FD and RD, have their own batteries, which can be swapped between the FD and RD as needed.
-The batteries are compatible with all SRAM road groupsets.
+The shifters, FD and RD, have their own batteries that can be swapped between the FD and RD as needed, and they are compatible with all SRAM road groupsets.
+So if your RD battery discharges, you can swap in the FD battery.

-The wireless groupset has an advantage, particularly for those who want to build their own bike, because installation is more straightforward.
-In fact, you only need to thread the brake cables through the frame.
+The wireless groupset has an advantage, particularly for those who want to build their own bike, because installation is simpler.
+In fact, you only need to run the brake cables through the frame.

 Winner: SRAM